nlsynth/karuta/docs/designandimpl.rst

    * Most of languages for software have some assumptions that they run on CPUs with an instruction pointer, one global address space and so on.
 2. Reuse is not easy.

-   * Reusing an existing language still requires to get familiar with different semantics from that for software, while is said to save efforts to learn a new language.
+   * Reusing an existing language still requires to get familiar with different semantics from that for software, while it is said to save efforts to learn a new language.
    * Anyway many of users have to learn a new language because there is no lingua franca nowadays.
 3. Own language will make it easy to experiment new ideas and features.